 21. Damian Lillard (No. 12 Guard)

 Damian Lillard commands respect.

-The 27-year old went off last season, attacking on every possession and finishing with a career-high average of 27 points per game — the sixth most in the league.
+The 27-year-old went off last season, attacking on every possession and finishing with a career-high average of 27 points per game — the sixth highest output in the league.

 The Trailblazers are going to have a hard time keeping up in a Western Conference that’s stacked with super teams, but Lillard’s ability to single-handedly run off 10-straight points makes them a dangerous team every night.

 Here’s where a lot of fans will get triggered.